Travel to Israel

 Driving to Israel

-Despite having borders with Syria, Lebanon, Jordan, Egypt and the Palestinian Territories of Gaza and the West Bank, it is only possible to cross from Israel into Jordan, Egypt and the West Bank.
-Crossing overland into and out of Jordan and Egypt is fairly straightforward.
+Despite having borders with Syria, Lebanon, Jordan, Egypt and the Palestinian Territories of Gaza and the West Bank, it is only possible to cross into Israel from Jordan, Egypt and the West Bank.
+Crossing overland into Israel from Jordan and Egypt is fairly straightforward.

-Jordan: Jordan and Israel share three border crossings – Yitzhak Rabin/Arava Border Crossing near Eilat, Allenby Border Crossing/King Hussein Bridge near Jerusalem and Jordan River Crossing in the Galilee.
+Jordan: Jordan and Israel share three border crossings – the Yitzhak Rabin/Wadi Araba Border Crossing near Eilat, the Allenby Border Crossing/King Hussein Bridge near Jerusalem and the Jordan River Crossing/ Sheikh Hussein Bridge in the Galilee.

 Getting to Israel by boat